MaoZiming/papers/papers/storage/rethink_sync.md

 * It only externalizes (sends to screen, network, etc.) the output after the modification commits
 * Multiple file modifications are grouped together and committed as a single transaction, making the commits atomic.

+**Benefits**
+Grouping multiple modifications into one transaction buffering screen output.
+- The operating system instead buffers the output and allows the process that generated the out- put to continue execution.
+After the modifications are committed to disk, the operating system releases the out- put to the device for which it was destined.

 _**Output triggered commits**_: data is only committed when there is an external output that depends on the uncommitted data

 Example: If a process modifies data but produces no external output based on this modification, the system can delay the commitment of this data to optimize throughput.
 If output is generated that relies on this modification, the system triggers a commit to minimize latency.

+However, users, not applications, are the true observers of the computer system.
+Application state is only visible through output sent to external devices such as the screen and network.

 _**Tracking causal dependencies**_: tracks dependencies between file modifications and external outputs.
 This ensures the external outputs are reliable and consistent with the sync I/O model.
 * marking process with dependencies: i.e. cannot externalize any output until some transaction commits